mmirudeea/website/slides/lectures/resources/intro_rust/slides.md

 - Intuitive and simple for types that implement the `Copy` trait:
 - - primitive types: `i32`, `f64`, `bool`, `char`
-- - tooples composed of primitive types
+- - tuples composed of primitive types
 - You need to pay attention for types that do not implement the `Copy` trait.
 E.g.:
 - - `String`
 - - `Vec <_>`